pephumin/pebinary.net/_clients/CF1.md

 ---
 title: "Different type of response"
 section: "clients"
-permalink: /clients/F/1.html
+permalink: /clients/knowledge/1.html
-category: [clients, knowledge]
+category: knowledge
 tags: [appendix]
 icon: university
-question: This document explains the difference between different type of response.
-This will be useful for questionnaire designer as it will directly impact on how to use our system.
+question: "This document explains the difference between different type of response.
+This will be useful for questionnaire designer as it will directly impact on how to use our system."
 toc: true
 ---